ammarahm-ed/react-native-admob-native-ads/README.md

 #

+## Contributing
+There are multiple ways in which you can contribute to this library.
+Feel free to open an issue if you have an idea in mind or if you have found a bug.

+If the templates do not suit your requirments and you decide to make your own templates, feel free to submit them here and I will add them in the library.

 ## Find this library useful? ❤️

 Support it by joining **stargazers** for this repository. ⭐️ and follow me for my next creations!